 What is a UHF aerial?

-UHF aerials pick up TV signal sent over the air.
-UHF = Ultra High Frequency.
+UHF aerials are used in New Zealand to pick up terrestrial TV signals sent over the air.
+(UHF = Ultra High Frequency).

 By using a UHF aerial, you'll be able to: